 Students in the Ed.D.
-Program complete 16 credits of core coursework, 12 credits of applied research coursework, 12 credits of doctoral study coursework, and 12 credits of concentration coursework (PK-12 Leadership or Higher Education Leadership).
+Program complete 16 credits of core coursework, 12 credits of applied research coursework, 12 credits of doctoral study coursework, and 12 credits of concentration coursework (PK-12 Leadership, Higher Education Leadership, or Instructional Design).
 The concentration coursework requirements are provided in Table 3.